Sz-Daniel/Tarkony-react-frontend/README.md

-# Tarkony - 2025.08.01
+# Tarkony React Frontend - 2025.08.01

-## Future
+## State:

-The current focus of the project is to stabilize the core functionality: listing items on the main page and displaying detailed information on a single item view.
-The “Worth” and “Modding” pages are currently on hold, but are intended for future development.
+The current focus of the project is to stabilize the core functionality: listing items on the main page and displaying detailed information in a single item view.
+The “Worth” and “Modding” pages are currently on hold but intended for future development.
 These sections will provide additional value and depth to the project once the core architecture is stabilized.

 A separate backend will be developed to handle the external data source.
 Instead of fetching data on each render, the backend will retrieve and store the data in a local database.
 The frontend will then access the data via a dedicated REST API.

-A long-term goal is to implement multiple, independent backend versions using different technology stacks (e.g., Express.js, .NET, Laravel).
-The purpose is to practice and demonstrate backend logic replication across various programming environments while maintaining functional parity.

-Each backend stack will be maintained in its own repository (multi-repo structure), while a central monorepo will coordinate shared infrastructure components—such as user management, deployment logic, and stack-routing functionality.

-The project will include a containerized (Docker-based) CI/CD pipeline, ensuring streamlined and independent deployment for each backend stack.
-The overall goal is to create a complex yet maintainable architecture that supports technological flexibility and scalability.

-## Guide

-The website related to the Escape from Tarkov game aims to provide quick and easily accessible information about in-game items.
-This includes, for example, current selling prices, as well as concise key data such as prices from other traders and the role of items in barter crafting or quests.
-In the future, I plan to enable users to assess whether it is worthwhile to invest in a particular item based on additional crafting or barter connections.
-Additionally, a separate module will be available to compare the values and performance of weapon mods.

-On the main page, all on-hand items are listed first.

-Displayed categories are top-level categories; by selecting them, the user is taken to the subcategories.
-For each selected category, all items within its subcategories are also displayed.

-Each item has a dropdown data field that displays additional necessary information. ~~and when hovering over these data points, related items are also shown — for example, what the given item can be bartered for~~ By tabs the usre can choose which type of information want to see

-In the detailed data section, there's an All Data button that redirects the user to the selected item's separate page, where all of its data is accessible.

 ## Tasks

-## High Prior Issue:

 ### Done:

-- Refactor Tabs into separate components and encapsulated logic.
+- Refactored Tabs into separate components with encapsulated logic.
-- Refactor Adapter: for complex data, map per-object using dedicated helper functions in adapters.ts.
+- Refactored Adapter: for complex data, mapped per-object using dedicated helper functions in adapters.ts.
-- Prepare useSingleItemPricesQuery(itemId: string) for use in ItemSingle.
+- Prepared useSingleItemPricesQuery(itemId: string) for use in ItemSingle.
-- Extend ItemList searching with RegExp support.
+- Extended ItemList searching with RegExp support.

-- Extend CategoryMenu with categ selected ini prop ->'items' or 'weapon-mod'
+- Extended CategoryMenu with category selected initial prop -> 'items' or 'weapon-mod'.

 ### Next:

 #### SearchBar:

-- hooks/SeachBars Wrapper cache - fetch and use only One Searchbar ? propdrilling ? context
+- hooks/SearchBars Wrapper cache — fetch and use only one SearchBar ? prop drilling ? context

 #### Item:

 - Order by Price?
-Filter by Trader - Click and select-opinion?- SAME AS MOD
+Filter by Trader — click and select — opinion? — SAME AS MOD
 - ItemBaseList length === 0 NullOverlay

 #### Mod:

 - Caliber sort manually
-- Keressen és listázzon ki mindent ?
-Order By ?
-- Listázzon kategórián belül kategóriákat ki - Rekurzív ?
+- Search and list everything?
+Order By?
+- List categories within categories — Recursive?

 #### Worth:

-- Redesign of Combination with value comparison — requires implementation of bestPrices data fetching. – In CountedItem, should we call the fetch? — and after fetching, select the best deal? – In Combination, should we collect the aggregated price as a prop and pass its setter? – CountedItem could get a wrapper component for the case when it’s not invoked from itemList, so that we can still pass the necessary deals as a parameter.
+- Redesign Combination with value comparison — requires implementing bestPrices data fetching.
+- In CountedItem, should we call the fetch?
+- After fetching, select the best deal?
+- In Combination, should we collect the aggregated price as a prop and pass its setter?
+- CountedItem could get a wrapper component for cases when it’s not invoked from ItemList, so we can still pass the necessary deals as a parameter.

 ### Major

-- Worth page(in progress).
+- Worth page (in progress).
 - Modder compare Page
-- ItemSingle as pop-up as separeted window in ItemList -> Barter / Craft deal able to pop-up with a button click.
+- ItemSingle as a pop-up separate window in ItemList → Barter / Craft deal able to pop-up with a button click.
-- (In the end) Whole UI refactor
+- (Eventually) Whole UI refactor

 ### Still not figured out: